Sir John Soane's Museum: Museum

 The museum was established during Soane's own lifetime by a private act of Parliament, Sir John Soane's Museum Act 1833 (3 & 4 Will.
 4. c.
 4 Pr.), which took effect on Soane's death in 1837.
 The act required that No. 13 be maintained "as nearly as possible" as it was left at the time of Soane's death, and that has largely been done.
 The act was necessary because Sir John had a living direct male heir, his son George, with whom he had had a "lifelong feud" due to George's debts, refusal to engage in a trade, and his marriage, of which Sir John disapproved.
 He also wrote an "anonymous, defamatory piece for the Sunday papers about Sir John, calling him a cheat, a charlatan and a copyist".
 Since under contemporary inheritance law George would have been able to lay claim to Sir John's property on his death, Sir John engaged in a lengthy parliamentary campaign to disinherit his son via a private act, setting out to "reverse the fundamental laws of hereditary succession" according to some.
-The Soane Museum Act was passed in April 1833 and stipulated that on Soane's death his house and collections would pass into the care of a board of trustees, on behalf of the nation, and that they should be preserved as nearly as possible exactly as they were left at his death.
+The Sir John Soane's Museum Act 1833 was passed in April 1833 and stipulated that on Soane's death his house and collections would pass into the care of a board of trustees, on behalf of the nation, and that they should be preserved as nearly as possible exactly as they were left at his death.

 Towards the end of the 19th century (1889–90) a break-through was made to re-connect the rear rooms of No. 12 (north of the courtyard) through to the museum in No. 13 and since 1969 No. 12 has been run by the trustees as part of the museum, housing the research library (until 2009), offices and, since 1995, the Eva Jiřičná-designed 'Soane Gallery' for temporary exhibitions (until Summer 2011).
 The museum's trustees remained completely independent, relying only on Soane's original endowment, until 1947.
-Since that date the museum has received an annual Grant-in-Aid from the British Government (this now comes via the Department for Digital, Culture, Media, and Sport).
+Since that date the museum has received an annual Grant-in-Aid from the British Government (this now comes via the Department for Culture, Media and Sport).

+In 1969 the museum was broken into, and a pistol, claimed to have been stolen by Peter the Great and owned by Napoleon Bonaparte, and a Watteu painting was stolen.
+The painting was recovered but the pistol is still lost.